 For the next few weeks I am on an emotional roller-coaster of which I am now an expert.

 During this period I will feel the excitement of traveling to Greece as I read e-mails from travelers who tell me their itineraries and the envy I feel becomes a sense that soon I will be in Greece doing these things that they are so enthused about doing.
 Then there are moments when I will be laying in bed anxiety-ridden.
 So what is the deal?
 How can I go from having the excitement a child has on Christmas to the feeling that a condemned prisoner has on his way

 to the gallows?

 Fear of change.
-My boring little world which has enveloped me like a cocoon to the point of suffication suddenly feels like home and leaving it makes me feel like Orpheas on his way to the underworld even though I am going to Greece, a land of sun, light, beauty, history, romance, passion and great food.
+My boring little world which has enveloped me like a cocoon to the point of suffocation suddenly feels like home and leaving it makes me feel like Orpheus on his way to the underworld even though I am going to Greece, a land of sun, light, beauty, history, romance, passion and great food.
 Everything my little town lacks.

 in its efforts to keep me from going and leaving this comfortable (but boring) planet.